choojs/choo-website/content/networking.md

 Server Sent Events allow you to create a `PUBSUB` channel that sends data from one side to the other.
 But what if we want to send and receive events on both sides?
 This is where WebSockets (WS) come in.

+You can think of WebSockets as two `PUBSUB` channels.
+The browser and server can both emit and receive events.
+This is useful if you are dealing with live data on both the client and server - for example with a chat server, or a document editor.

 At the moment WebSockets don't integrate with HTTP/2, so in order to use them both the server and client will need to negotiate a new handshake and establish